aydanurakca/Centralization-Values/README.md

 # Centralization-Values

-Lord of The Rings movie is chosen to review the character’s relations among popularities(their centrality values).
+Lord of The Rings movie is chosen to review the characters' relations among popularities (their centrality values).

 The graph below represents the relations between the characters.
 ![image](https://user-images.githubusercontent.com/37415162/109384844-98799d80-7900-11eb-877d-bf7322b810fe.png)